tanul-mathur/music-through-the-ages/Story.md

 Seems like 3 clusters is the way ahead, but doesn't feel very conclusive.
 We can see the reduction in SSD is not worth it after 3 clusters, but what about 7?

 ### Cluster Prediction Strength
 In search of another approach to finding out optimal clusters I ended up going back to textbooks.
-Andy Burkiv's 100 page ML book illustrates an interesting ML approach of calculating **prediction strength** of clusters.
+Andriy Burkov's 100 page ML book illustrates an interesting ML approach of calculating **prediction strength** of clusters.
 The concept is to split the dataset into train/ test, implement clustering on both of them and then compare clusters formed in each of these to determine what %age of points are tagged to the same centroids across train and test.
 Recommended further reading in the [book](http://themlbook.com/).

 Also discovered this great [article](https://towardsdatascience.com/prediction-strength-a-simple-yet-relatively-unknown-way-to-evaluate-clustering-2e5eaf56643) online that illustrates the concept with an example.